JanAlie/Python-/README.md

 # Python-
-Using python to access web data Coursera Course
+Using python to access web data Coursera Course and Data Structues